 Why is AI governance important for financial services?

 Financial services faces the strictest AI regulation globally.
-The EU AI Act mandates governance for high-risk AI by August 2026.
-The US Treasury's FS AI RMF requires 230 control objectives.
+The EU AI Act originally mandated governance for high-risk AI by August 2026; that deadline is under revision, with both the European Parliament and Council supporting postponement to December 2027 for most high-risk systems pending trilogue agreement.
+The US Treasury’s FS AI RMF requires 230 control objectives.
 The OCC applies model risk guidance to AI tools.
 Without governance, AI projects cannot pass regulatory scrutiny or scale beyond pilot stage.

 What is the difference between traditional and executable AI governance?